mussiscoding/tower-defense/planning_docs/known-bugs.md

 Major bug.
 Fire gets most of its damage from burn, but only exp from the initial hit.

+## All towers are stopping targeting enemies too soon

+## Symptons

+- No enemies are dying.
+Mageas are attacking until the enemey is low health, then stopping to find a new target

+## Cause

+- I assume this is the predicted health map that's wrong, but am unsure
+- Initially thought this was burn related, but its ahppeneing even with just an ice mage

 ## XP Duplication Bug

 ### Description